Theory Test Revision: 6-Week Plan to 70%+ Pass Rate

 Also continue hazard perception practice.
 By the end of week 4 you should be passing the hazard perception in mock tests with around 50 plus out of 75.

-#Week 5: Stress conditions and timed tests
+Week 5: Stress conditions and timed tests

 Take mock tests under realistic conditions.
 Sit in a quiet room with a timer.
 Do not pause.
 Do not Google.
 The mental experience of a 57-minute test under pressure is different from a relaxed app session, and the difference catches some learners out.
 Do this two or three times in week 5.
+The mock tests guide covers which apps are worth using.

 This is also the week to read Know Your Traffic Signs if you have not already.
 The rarer signs catch people out, and a single read of the booklet covers most of them.

-#Week 6: Booking and final polish
+Week 6: Booking and final polish

 Book your test for somewhere in this week.
 The booking process is on gov.uk and is detailed in the booking guide and the theory cost and booking guide.
 Test fee is £23.
 Do not pay third-party sites that mark this up.

 In the final days before the test, do not try to learn new material.
 Re-read your handwritten notes from week 1.
 Do one or two relaxed mocks.
 Get a full night of sleep before the test.
 Eat a proper breakfast.
 Go in calm.
+The theory test on day process guide walks through what to expect when you arrive.

-#The readiness checklist
+The readiness checklist

 You are ready to sit when all of the following are true.
 Do not book before you can tick them off.
 Booking too early is the biggest preventable cause of failing.